Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 The required notations and definitions to state the main result appear in Section \ref{outline:preliminaries-notation}, where we also formally define the 1-bit compressed sensing problem and the reconstruction method, the normalized binary iterative hard thresholding algorithm (Algorithm~\ref{alg:biht:normalized}).
 We provide our main result in Section~\ref{outline:main-thm}, which establishes the convergence rate of BIHT~(Theorem~\ref{thm:main:convergence:t-rate}) and the asymptotic error rate ~(Corollary~\ref{thm:main:convergence:t->infty}) with the optimal measurement complexity.
-In Section~\ref{outline:intro:overview-techniques} we also provide an overview of how the result is derived.
+In Section~\ref{outline:intro:overview-techniques} we also overview the derivation of the result, including our invertibility condition for \standardnormal matrices.
 In Section~\ref{outline:pf-main-thm} we provide the main proof of the BIHT convergence algorithm, assuming that a structural property if satisfied by the measurement matrix.
-Proof of this structural property for Gaussian matrices is the major technical contribution of this paper (Theorem~\ref{thm:technical:raic:modified}), and it has been delegated to Appendix~\ref{outline:technical:pf}.
+Proof of this structural property for \standardnormal matrices is the major technical contribution of this paper (Theorem~\ref{thm:technical:raic:modified}), and it has been delegated to Appendix~\ref{outline:technical:pf}.
 Proofs of all lemmas and intermediate results can be found in the appendix.
 We conclude with some future directions in Section~\ref{outline:outlook}.